As an Indie Author, Once You’re Done with Your Manuscript, and It’s Been Edited and Proofed You’ll Find Yourself Needing Book Formatting.

 - Uneven bottom Margins (some prefer equal spacing throughout)

-Once the book has been formatted you’ll get your first draft back.
+Once the book has been formatted, you’ll get your first draft back.
 Read through cover to cover.
 This is where you find any final errors in editing/proofing.
 This can cost you a lot of money in edits, so make sure you get it professionally edited and proofread.

 There are authors out there every day who self-publish their books and get 1-star reviews and complaints to companies like Amazon about the bad formatting.
 Don’t be that author.
 If you want to make money, you must spend some money.
 The old saying you get what you paid for is quite true in this case.
-You need to think like a reader, check out other books.
+You need to think like a reader and check out other books.
 If your books don’t look like them, you have a problem.
-Bad book formatting, especially in eBooks, is a becoming a big problem.
+Bad book formatting, especially in eBooks, is becoming a big problem.